vigilant-run/vigilant-golang/README.md

-# Vigilant Go SDK
+# Vigilant Go Agent

-This is the Go SDK for the Vigilant platform.
+This is the Go Agent for the Vigilant platform.

 ## Installation